xaptum/xtt-spec/draft-xaptum-xtt.md

 The length of the vector is not included in the encoded stream.

+An anonymous byte array is specified by not including a new type name: `byte[n]` indicates space of n bytes in the byte stream.
+This is useful for constructed and variant types.

 Unless defined as a numeric data type, the bytes comprising a byte-array are not to be interpreted by the protocol in any way.